 - Do not be surprised if the child moves quickly between topics, first speaking about death and then changing the subject to something entirely unrelated.
 A child may need time to process their thoughts or may need emotional distance from the topic.
 They will often come back to the conversation when they are ready.

 EXTEND THE TOPIC TOGETHER.
 Try... making a family tree together.
 You might include loved ones in your extended family, including relatives by adoption and remarriage.
 You may wish to include pets, as well.
 Talk about family stories that have been passed down.
 Focus on legacies each loved one left behind—ways their lives and their acts of love are still part of your family.

 Family Adventure.
 Create a compost worm bin together and begin to compost your food wastes.
 A simple worm bin can be made by drilling air ventilation holes into a plastic container with a lid.
-Learn the benefits of composting and find instructions to make either a simple or more complex worm bin on the Watershed Activities website.
+Learn the benefits of composting and find instructions to make a worm bin on the Mother Earth News website.

 Family Discovery.
 Many books introduce death and dying to children in an age-appropriate way.

 - Annie and the Old One by Miska Miles tells the story of a Navajo girl and her dying grandmother.